-1. EDUCATIONAL LEAVE WITH PAY may be granted on request of the employee and with the approval of the appointing authority and Commissioner of Human Resources.

-(a) The employee shall agree to pass the required course of study or reimburse the State for all funds received including salary, while on leave.
-And, agrees to continue employment with the State on a calendar for academic year basis or reimburse the State for all funds received while on leave, including salary, prorated according to the unexpired period of obligation.
-Reimbursement can be waived in whole or in part by the Human Resources Commissioner if the employee's obligation cannot be met through no fault of the employee.

-2. EDUCATIONAL LEAVE WITHOUT PAY may be granted on request of the employee and with the approval of the appointing authority and Commissioner of Human Resources.
-An employee may request that the reasons for a denial of any such leave be provided in writing.

-(a) Annual leave for full time leave may be cashed in at the employee's option or retained for use on return from leave.

-(b) An employee who does not return to work within thirty (30) days of completion of the authorized course of studies may be terminated from State service.
+- 1. Educational leave with pay may be granted on request of the employee and with the approval of the appointing authority and Commissioner of Human Resources. - (a) The employee shall agree to pass the required course of study or reimburse the State for all funds received including salary, while on leave; and agrees to continue employment with the State on a calendar for academic year basis or reimburse the State for all funds received while on leave, including salary, prorated according to the unexpired period of obligation.
+Reimbursement can be waived in whole or in part by the Human Resources Commissioner if the employee's obligation cannot be met through no fault of the employee. - 2.
+Educational leave without pay may be granted on request of the employee and with approval of the appointing authority and Commissioner of Human Resources. - (a) Annual leave for full time leave may be cashed in at the employee's option or retained for use on return from leave. - (b) An employee who does not return to work within thirty (30) days of completion of the authorized course of studies may be terminated from State service.

-(a) The Commissioner of Human Resources may issue guidelines establishing procedures for application and assist departments and employees to develop criteria in formulating career development plans and criteria for approval or disapproval.

-(b) For partial day absences (not to exceed eight (8) hours per week) and short absences of less than a full pay period, the appointing authority may authorize release time without charge to leave accruals to allow an employee to attend non-job required course work, provided such courses are either directly related to an employee's existing job duties or are consistent with a submitted career development plan approved in advance by the appointing authority and Commissioner of Human Resources (or designee).

-(c) Time spent on educational leave shall be counted in determining the rate of annual and sick leave accrual and reduction in force rights, but no leave benefits shall be accrued or credited.
+- (a) The Commissioner of Human Resources may issue guidelines establishing procedures for application and assist departments and employees to develop criteria in formulating career development plans and criteria for approval or disapproval. - (b) For partial day absences (not to exceed eight (8) hours per week) and short absences of less than a full pay period, the appointing authority may authorize release time without charge to leave accruals to allow an employee to attend non-job required course work, provided such courses are either directly related to an employee's existing job duties or are consistent with a submitted career development plan approved in advance by the appointing authority and Commissioner of Human Resources (or designee). - (c) Time spent on educational leave shall be counted in determining the rate of annual and sick leave accrual and reduction in force rights, but no leave benefits shall be accrued or credited.

-ARTICLE 41 TUITION REIMBURSEMENT
+ARTICLE 41 CORRECTIONAL INSTRUCTORS